Yuno Testing Gateway

 Use the Create Customer to register the customer info.
 You will need to provide personal customer information.
 In addition, you also need to supply the merchant_customer_id, a unique identifier for the customer used on your system.

 When creating a Customer, certain information is not required but can improve the user's payment experience if provided.
-Phone, billing address, and shipping address are examples of not mandatory data you can provide.
+Phone, billing address, and shipping address are examples of non-mandatory data you can provide.
+If you add optional information, be aware of the required mandatory fields.

 At the end of the create a customer process, you will receive an id, which identifies the user within the Yuno system.
 Use the id to initialize the checkout.